alisdair/maximum/src/ember-closure-actions-have-return-values/index.md

 }
 ```

 You can see that this action includes a parameter, the new name of the model.
-And it also returns the result of `model.save()`, which since we're using Ember Data, is a promise.
+And it also returns the result of `model.save()`, which since we're using Ember Data is a promise.

 The `name-editor` component's code is mostly as you'd expect, but the interesting part is the save action handler: